Doctor of Whole Health Leadership

 Our DrWHL program is designed for healthcare professionals who are passionate about leading the transformation to Whole Health, including:

-• Healthcare administrators and educators with a master’s degree and at least three years of healthcare leadership experience
+• Administrators and educators with a master’s degree or higher and at least three years of leadership experience in a healthcare-related field.

-• Other professionals who would like to be considered based on their unique experience and aspirations
+• Other professionals who are deeply interested in Whole Health and would like to be considered based on their unique experience and aspirations.
+Anyone committed to Whole Health and system change is encouraged to apply.

-Our inaugural class (which started the program in Fall 2024) is an ethnically-diverse group of mid-to-late-career professionals from across the U.S. The cohort includes a number of clinicians (MDs, RNs, a Nurse Practitioner, an Occupational Therapist, and a Marriage and Family Therapist) as well as administrators from long-term care, integrative health, hospitals, the private sector, judicial and government, Veteran Affairs, and integrative medicine education.
+We view the personal and professional diversity of our students and faculty as a vital asset.
+Our inaugural cohort, which began the program in Fall 2024, includes an ethnically and professionally diverse group of mid-to-late-career change leaders.
+This dynamic group of mid-to-late-career professionals includes clinicians, such as MDs, RNs, a Nurse Practitioner, an Occupational Therapist, and a Marriage and Family Therapist, as well as leaders from long-term care, integrative health, hospitals, the private sector, Veterans Affairs, and integrative medicine education.

 “Perhaps the biggest risk facing the efforts to improve health and well-being for all, is to fail to realize that this requires not simply improvement upon the existing system but true transformation. ”